cube3power/atsd/rule-engine/web-notifications.md

 Choose one of the notifications from the 'Endpoint' drop-down.

-Configure when the notification are triggered by enabling triggers for different status events: on `Open`, `Repeat`, and on `Cancel`.
+Configure when the notification are triggered by enabling triggers for different status change events: on `Open`, `Repeat`, and on `Cancel`.

 ![](images/state-no-repeat.png)

+If multiple notifications are triggered for the same event, the order in which the notifications are delivered is not defined.

 ### Jitter Control

-The `Delay on 'OPEN'` setting allows deferring the trigger fired for `OPEN` status.
-If the the rule quickly switches back to `CANCEL` status within the specified interval, the pending `OPEN` notification will be cancelled.
+The `Delay on 'OPEN'` setting allows deferring the trigger fired for the `OPEN` status.
+This is accomplished by deferring an `OPEN` notification and cancelling it in case the window status reverts to `CANCEL` within the specified grace interval.

-This setting can be used to reduce alert jitter when the window quickly alternates between the `OPEN` and `CANCEL` status.
+This setting can be used to reduce alert jitter when the window alternates between the `OPEN` and `CANCEL` status.

 ### Repeat Alerts